 Ease of use

-Another advantage of today’s next-gen AI tools: you don’t have to be an IT or analytical guru to understand and make use of them.
-These are democratized tools that even non-technical users can take advantage of to make analytically robust decisions.
+Another advantage of today’s next-gen AI tools is that you don’t have to be an IT or analytical guru to understand and use them.
+These are democratized tools that even non-technical users can use to make analytically robust decisions.

-AI models are not emotional, they do not have built-in human biases from experience.
-They simply use data to generate recommendations, retailers and CPG suppliers can get to their category goals faster and better.
+AI models are not emotional; they do not have built-in human biases from experience.
+They use data to generate recommendations, so retailers and CPG suppliers can reach their category goals faster and better.

 AI augmentation offers numerous opportunities to improve collaboration with the power of rapid scenario play, moving the joint business planning process (JPB) to a more “live and conversation” approach to merchandising planning.
-They make processing data a faster, simpler and more scalable process with less room for human error.
+They make processing data faster, simpler, and more scalable with less room for human error.

 Will your organization move forward to implement new AI solutions or continue to rely on broken processes for merchandising and category management?
 What is clear is that these new tools won’t merely produce a seachange for merchandisers and category managers.
-They can positively impact every aspect of company culture: from shopper to operations to back-office and supply chain.
-Few investments promise such tremendous returns for retailers.
-The only question is how long your company can afford to wait to make use of these next-gen solutions for category management augmentation.
+They can positively impact every aspect of company culture: from shoppers to operations to back-office and supply chains.
+Few investments promise tremendous returns for retailers.
+The only question is how long your company can wait to use these next-gen solutions for category management augmentation.